Military Motorcycle Shipping

 Usually, military motorcycle shipping is done with a tractor truck with 18 wheels and a trailer around 53 feet long.
 The truck’s length is around 80 feet, while its height is around 13 feet.

-The streets around the area you are shipping your motorcycle from and to must permit the access of a truck of this size.
+The streets around the area you are shipping your motorcycle must permit access to a truck of this size.
 Motorcycle transporting companies can bring a tractor to a dead-end street if there is enough space at the end to turn it around or if the street permits them to back away.

 Suppose either the location you want to transport the motorcycle from or the one you want it to arrive at is not tractor-friendly.
 In that case, you can take your military bike to one of our distribution centers.

-At the exchange point, the driver will take note of your military motorcycle’s condition.
-The owner must be there in person to sign the necessary paperwork for security reasons.
-If he has agreed to a location and date over the phone but fails to be present, he may be subject to attempt fees.
+At the exchange point, the driver will note your military motorcycle’s condition.
+For security reasons, the owner must be present in person to sign the necessary paperwork.
+If he has agreed to a location and date over the phone but fails to be present, he may be subject to additional fees.

 When engaging in military motorcycle shipping, prepare the forms beforehand in case you need to claim for damage or loss of your property.
 Buying more insurance is also advisable.